iftekharmickey/Web-Task-Optimizer/README.md

 ---

-## Script 1: mno-log-downloader.py
+## Dashboard Downloader

+This section includes scripts designed to automate web-based tasks for dashboard data retrieval.
+Two available scripts are `mno-log-downloader.py` and `iptsp-log-downloader.py`:

 - **Functionality:**
-  - Automates the login and data download process for the "MNO Failed HTTP Hit Count" panel on the specified dashboard.
+  - Automates the login and data download process for web dashboards related to MNO and IPTSP Failed HTTP Hit Count panels.

 - **User Input:**
   - Requests user input for the start and end times to define the time range for data retrieval.